karlmoritz/bicvm/README.md

 behave as expected; the other executables won't compile and still need to be ported to the refactored codebase.

-Dictionary/Model initialisation could be cleaned up.
+Dictionary/Model initialisation could be cleaned up!

 More ToDo: There is some technical debt from the memory optimisation on the corpus side.
 Principally this concerns the push_back overload for the corpus